johnataylor/assistantsService/README.md

 There is a basic pass-through "Proxy" style implementation of the protocol, just there to verify things.
 And then, using the same Controllers but swapping out the Models, an implementation that uses Azure blob storage for the state.

 An Azure Storage Queue is used to facilitate the asynchronous Run exection.
 Work items being queued when you create a Run and again if the client needs to Submit tool outputs.

+The runtime creates a SignalR Hub and notifies clients one run status change.
+This can be used to avoid polling.

 Almost all the protocol is there, certainly the "interesting" parts, with the exception of:
 - Metadata and then the related implementation of updates: MessageUpdateParams, RunUpdateParams